 - Excess alcohol consumption

 - Light exposure at night (decreases melatonin production- tips for optimizing sleep here)

 - Eat a healthy diet composed mostly of whole, real foods and avoid processed foods like grains, sugars, vegetable oils.
 Check out this recipe index for a list of healthy recipes sorted by topic.

-- Especially if you have deficiencies, consider supplements like Fermented Cod Liver Oil (Vitamins A, D and Omega-3s), Curcumin, Iodine, etc.
+- Especially if you have deficiencies, consider supplements like an omega-3 oil, curcumin, iodine, etc.

 - Get a comfortable and non-restrictive bra.
 This is my favorite.